-It’s what over 58,000 of the brightest high school students from 12 countries participate in annually.
-Whether it is Jr. FLL, FLL, FRC, or FTC.
+It’s what over 83,000 of the brightest high school students from over 25 countries participate in annually.
+It’s the hardest fun they’ll ever have.

 FIRST (For Inspiration and Recognition of Science and Technology) was founded in 1989 by inventor Dean Kamen to inspire young people’s interest and participation in science and technology.
 Based in Manchester, New Hampshire, this not-for-profit charity designs accessible, innovative programs that motivate young people to pursue education and career opportunities in science, technology, engineering, and math while building self-confidence, knowledge, and gain life skills.